UMD-CS-STICs/CMSC388J-f20/projects/p3/README.md

      provide the data.
    - **Note:** There is a `current_time()` function at the bottom of `app.py` that returns the current date and time as a neatly-formatted string.
-   - **Second note:** To determine what parameters to pass in to templates, peruse the templates.
+   - **Second note:** To determine what parameters to pass in to templates, inspect the templates.
 2. `forms.py`:
    - Create the two forms `SearchForm` and `MovieReviewForm`.
    - `SearchForm` has a text-box for entering a query, and a submit button.
 Check out